Flying from Rome to Beijing: what you need to know

-The average duration of a direct Rome to Beijing flight is 10 hours 10 minutes.
+The average time for a direct Rome to Beijing flight is 10 hours 10 minutes.

 How to find the cheapest flights from Rome to Beijing